gonicus/clacks/doc/start.rst

-Be sure that your current hostname is the one you're going to use later on and that *hostname* returns different output than *hostname -f*: hostname alone should not return the fully quallified domain name.
+Be sure that your current hostname is the one you're going to use later on and that *hostname* returns different output than *hostname -f*: hostname alone should not return the fully qualified domain name.

 Below, we use **agent** for the Clacks agent hostname and **client** for the Clacks client hostname.